Land value tax

 LVT is associated with Henry George, whose ideology became known as Georgism.
-George argued that taxing the land value is most logical source of public revenue because the supply of land is fixed and because public infrastructure improvements would be reflected in (and thus paid for by) increased land values.
+George argued that taxing the land value is the most logical source of public revenue because the supply of land is fixed and because public infrastructure improvements would be reflected in (and thus paid for by) increased land values.

-Land value taxation is currently implemented throughout Denmark, Estonia, Lithuania, Russia, Singapore, and Taiwan; it has also been applied to lesser extents in parts of Australia, Mexico (Mexicali), and the United States (e.g., Pennsylvania).
+A low-rate land value tax is currently implemented throughout Denmark, Estonia, Lithuania, Russia, Singapore, and Taiwan; it has also been applied to lesser extents in parts of Australia, Germany, Mexico (Mexicali), and the United States (e.g., Pennsylvania).

+Terminology

+It is also known as a location value tax (LVT), a point valuation tax, a site valuation tax, split rate tax, or a site-value rating.

 Economic properties

 Efficiency

 Most taxes distort economic decisions and discourage beneficial economic activity.
 For example, property taxes discourage construction, maintenance, and repair because taxes increase with improvements.
 LVT is not based on how land is used.
 Because the supply of land is essentially fixed, land rents depend on what tenants are prepared to pay, rather than on landlord expenses.
-Thus landlords cannot pass LVT to tenants, who would move or rent smaller spaces before absorbing increased rent.
+Thus, if landlords passed LVT on to tenants, they might move or rent smaller spaces before absorbing increased rent.

 The land's occupants benefit from improvements surrounding a site.
-Such improvements shift tenants' demand curve to the right (they will pay more).
+Such improvements shift tenants' aggregate demand curve to the right (they will pay more).
 Landlords benefit from price competition among tenants; the only direct effect of LVT in this case is to reduce the amount of social benefit that is privately captured as land price by titleholders.